rizkyogut/bangkit-capstone/README.md

 ### Team ID : C22-PS069

+*Note: to try this application replace the model file in the ml folder by downloading the model file on this gdrive [here](https://drive.google.com/file/d/1-BiDa8ioQTW489EEME6zxkRHugZwiJ7d/view) <br>

 ## Project Description
 This repository contains source codes and files for our team application. <br>
 This application aims to identify spices from its images. <br>